tomdalling/gremlin/README.md

  - Opalize Phaser.Group
  - Opalize Phaser.Tween
  - Opalize Phaser.Geometry?
- - Remove State class in favour of having a single state for every game
  - Rethink the API for creating game objects (text, images, sprites, audio, etc).
    Who should be responsible for creation?
  - Do ENTITY_SORT_ORDER better in gemmy.